Build5Nines/SharpVector/README.md

 ### v0.9.0-beta

+- Add more C# Generics use, so the library is more customizable when used.
 - Added `VectorTextResultItem.Similarity` so consuming code can inspect similarity of the Text in the vector search results.

 ### v0.8.0-beta